By Colin Such

 In the 16th century, trade was buoyant both within this country and between here and the continent of Europe and the merchants needed to correspond.
-They established their own messenger service, called the Merchant Strangers’ Post, between 1514 and 1600, employing couriers between London and the continent.
-From the end of the sixteenth century, the Merchant Adventurers ran a courier service to and from the continent, and the efficient Thurn and Taxis Post, which had been efficiently functioning on the continent, was extended to London.
+Between 1514 and 1600, they established their own messenger service called the Merchant Strangers’ Post, employing couriers between London and the continent.
+From the end of the 16th century, the Merchant Adventurers ran a courier service to and from the continent and the efficient Thurn and Taxis Post, which had been efficiently functioning on the continent, was extended to London.

-In the 1980s the auction house Robson Lowe held two auctions of late sixteenth century correspondence sent to the Corsini family, who were Florentine merchants resident in London.
-This archive was the only commercial correspondence addressed to the City of London known to have survived the Great Fire of 1666 and the condition of practically all of the entires was very good.
+In the 1980s, the auction house Robson Lowe held two auctions of late 16th century correspondence sent to the Corsini family, who were then resident in London.
+This archive was the only commercial correspondence addressed to the City of London known to have survived the Great Fire of London in 1666 and the condition of practically all of the entries was very good.

 Bristol.
 1599, 28th July, 1 page entire to Phillipo Corsini, from John Whitson, a famous merchant, who became Mayor and was elected to parliament 4 times, addressed "To his lovinge Frinde Mr. Phillipe Corsyny, merchante, deliver thes, in London".
 It was carried by messenger, on horseback, taking 3 days before there was any public postal service in Britain and is rare thus.
 The letter refers to a purchase of 30 tons of lead for £7-13-0 per ton.
 Only a handful of Bristol covers were found in the Corsini archive.